BeryJu/supervisr/docs/SSO/saml/nextcloud/nextcloud.md

 # Nextcloud

 !!! warning
-    This requires the `supervisr.mod.auth.saml.idp` module.
+    This requires the `supervisr.auth.saml.idp` module.

 Nextcloud authentication is supported via SAML.
 This is integrated into the default Nextcloud installation.